Perioperative Anesthesia Reports

 Language

-The author must send it to a certified English review, such as Proof-Reading-Service (PRS), Enago or American Journal Experts (AJE).
+The Perioperative Anesthesia Reports only publishes and receives submissions in US English.
+The authors are advised to send it to a certified review service such as Proof-Reading-Service (PRS), Enago, American Journal Experts (AJE).

-The authors must write with inclusive language that acknowledges diversity and conveys respect to all people sensitive to differences and promotes equal opportunities.
-Authors should not make assumptions about the beliefs or commitments of any reader.
-The text should present nothing that might imply that one individual is superior to another on the grounds of race, sex, culture, or any other characteristic, and should use inclusive language throughout.
-Authors should ensure that writing is free from bias.
+Use of inclusive language: Manuscripts must be written in inclusive language that acknowledges diversity and conveys respect to all people, free from bias.
+Authors should not make assumptions about the beliefs or commitments.
+Nothing in the text should imply that one individual is superior to another on the grounds of race, sex, culture, or any other characteristics.

 Authorship